RebootJeff/rebootjeff.github.io/source/_posts/2014-08-17-protractor-e2e-testing-reveal-element-blocked-by-fixed-nav.markdown

 End-to-end testing can be pretty tricky.
 There are a lot of "gotchas" that prove how hard it can be for you to truly think from the perspective of a computer.
 Ideally, E2E testing is all about writing tests from the perspective of a user, but that's not going to always provide smooth sailing when writing E2E spec files.

 This blog post is going to focus on a gotcha that rears its ugly head when you have a fixed nav bar.
 Nowadays, it's pretty common to see fixed nav bars.
 Let's use Twitter as an example.
-Twitter doesn't use Angular, so you wouldn't want to test their site using Protractor, but what I'm about to talk about also applies to WebDriver (which can be used for any site running on any tech).
+Twitter doesn't use Angular, so you wouldn't want to test their site using Protractor, but what I'm about to talk about can also be applied to WebDriver (which can be used for non-AngularJS sites).

 ![Twitter nav bar blocking an avatar](/images/20140817/screenshot_twitter_fixed_nav.png)

 # What's the big deal?

-Here's the problem: **what if we want Protractor to click on the avatar under the fixed nav bar as seen in the screenshot above?**
+Here's the problem: **what if we want Protractor to click on the avatar under the fixed nav bar as seen in the screenshot above?** Obviously, a human user would intuitively scroll to find an element before clicking on it.
+However, Protractor's perspective is different.

 {% coderay lang:JavaScript Example A - E2E spec with potential problem %}
 describe('"Who to Follow" widget', function() {